BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Plato.md

 - Reciprocity of the virtues - each virtue requires each of the others
 - Virtues are necessary for happiness (but not sufficient)
-- Wisdom is not an only Instrumental Good, but it is not Happiness
+- Wisdom is not a one and only Instrumental Good, but it is not Happiness
 - Virtue is to be chosen for its own sake
 - Virtue is not the only good.
 - People may make mistajes because of non-ratiinal psrts of the soul
 - Disagrees with both Cynics and Cyrenaics
+- Virtues are